 We are keen to see more projects that focus on interpreting and explaining our geological heritage, on protecting and enhancing important geological sites, and in engaging more people in enjoying and understanding our geodiversity.

 In order to manage habitats and species in future there must be accurate baseline data on the abundance, health and distribution of species and habitats.
 Existing data is held by many organisations such as specialist species or habitat groups, local authorities, local record centres as well as national bodies such as the statutory agencies and the National Biodiversity Network (NBN).

-HLF requires projects that involve collecting and recording habitat and species data to:
+The Heritage Fund requires projects that involve collecting and recording habitat and species data to:

 - make data accessible to more people

 - provide a wider range of people with volunteering and learning opportunities in identifying, surveying and recording species and habitats